collapsed-stacks/startups/questions/4177/implementing-published-algorithms-in-a-payed-app.md

 - posted by: [Snick](https://stackexchange.com/users/933131/snick) on 2015-05-03
 - score: 4

-<p>This is a really wide topic, and the short answer is "depends".</p>
+This is a really wide topic, and the short answer is "depends".

-<p>Usually, in journals, as well as in thesis publications, there is no reference of any patent / licensing related to the software if original.
+Usually, in journals, as well as in thesis publications, there is no reference of any patent / licensing related to the software if original.
-This doesn't necessary mean there isn't any. </p>
+This doesn't necessary mean there isn't any.

-<p>Also, textbooks sometimes do include algorithms patented, or code implementations released under restrictive licenses.
+Also, textbooks sometimes do include algorithms patented, or code implementations released under restrictive licenses.
-The fact that the content has been allowed for didactical purpose doesn't necessary mean it can be used in profitable software.</p>
+The fact that the content has been allowed for didactical purpose doesn't necessary mean it can be used in profitable software.

-<p>The best advice here is to contact the direct author(s).</p>
+The best advice here is to contact the direct author(s).